xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

-This approach does  have  certain advantages:  The compiler never has to guess what to do: the programmer always tells it precisely what  he  wants.
+This approach does  have  certain advantages:  The compiler never has to guess what to do: the programmer always tells it precisely what  they  want.
 As a result, there tends to be  a  more  nearly one-to-one correspondence between  source code and compiled code, and John's compiler produces VERY tight code.